LearnTeachCode/intro-javascript-class/week-1/1-3-homework-part1-review.md

 ### Setup

-  1. **Remix the official Glitch web page starter template: https://glitch.com/edit/#!/hello-webpage**
+**1. Remix the official Glitch web page starter template: https://glitch.com/edit/#!/hello-webpage**

   > See our [intro to Glitch video](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-1-initial-tools-intro.md#113-intro-to-glitch) if you need a refresher!

-  2. Share your progress and **post the link to your Glitch project on our private Slack channel**!
+You'll be using this Glitch project for all of the challenges below.

-:star: **You'll be using this Glitch project for all of the challenges below.**
+**2. Share your progress and post the link to your Glitch project on our private Slack channel**!

 <br/>